2024 GHS Label Requirements for Safety and Compliance

 Only some secondary containers are exempt from any kind of chemical safety labeling, and only when specific conditions are met.
 Firstly, the employee who transferred the chemicals from the primary container must be the one who uses them.
 Secondly, the employee must use the chemicals in the secondary container immediately.

 Consider the disinfection scenario above.
 A janitorial employee might transfer bleach from its primary container into a secondary container for diluting, use the solution, and then dispose of it afterward.
-In this case, you do not need a GHS label because the same employee used the solution during the same shift.
+In this case, you do not need to follow GHS label requirements because the same employee used the solution during the same shift.

 Additional GHS exemptions